Mudhoji I: Early life

 In 1743, Sagunbai, the youngest queen of Shahu I (Mudhoji's aunt through his mother's side), proposed that Mudhoji be made the next Chhatrapati of the Maratha Empire after Shahu I's death.
 However, the idea was abandoned due to fierce opposition by Sawkarbai, another queen of Shahu.

 Mudhoji had initially opposed his brother Janoji Bhonsle's accession to the throne of Nagpur.
-He deserted Janoji when Peshwa Madhavrao I attacked Nagpur in 1768 (on account of Janoji supporting Madhavrao I, went to Madhavrao I's camp and uncoditionally surrendered.
+He deserted Janoji when Peshwa Madhavrao I attacked Nagpur in 1768 (on account of Janoji supporting Madhavrao I, went to Madhavrao I's camp and unconditionally surrendered.

 Reign

 Mudhoji's elder brother Janoji Bhonsle had appointed Mudhoji's infant son Raghoji II as ruler of Nagpur Kingdom before his death.

 Between 1772 and 1775 a civil war ensued between Sabaji Bhonsle and his brother Mudhoji Bhonsle for the regency of Mudhoji's infant son Raghoji II Bhonsle, culminating in the Battle of Pachgaon.
 Mudhoji appeared victor and secured the regency of the Nagpur Kingdom for himself.

 Mudhoji immediately started restoring order in the kingdom, governing wisely.
 In the year 1777 he cautiously entered into agreements with the English, who were then preparing to support the claims of the upstart Raghunath Rao as Peshwa.

 In 1778, Mudhoji came to Poona to reconcile with Nana Phadnavis, a powerful Maratha statesman who was disappointed with Mudhoji for supporting the British cause in the First Anglo-Maratha War.
 Nana Phadnavis convinced Mudhoji to join an alliance against Tipu Sultan on his stay in Poona.
 Mudhoji contributed 10,000 troops to the cause of the coalition but left after the successful siege of Badami in May 1786, leaving a major portion of his troops with Hari Pant.

 In 1785, he nominally added Mandla and the Upper Narmada Valley to the Nagpur Kingdom through a deal with the Peshwa, paying twenty-seven lakh rupees to the Poona government.